charles-lunarg/vk-bootstrap/README.md

 `vk-bootstrap` is *not* a header only library, so no need to worry about macros in the header.

+#### Linux specific

+vk-bootstrap will load the required symbols at runtime, which requires that the application is linked to the system dynamic link.
+How the dynamic linker is linked into the project depends on the build system in question.
+If CMake is being used, link vk-bootstrap with `${CMAKE_DL_LIBS}`.

 ### git-submodule + CMake

 Add this project as a git-submodule into the root directory.
 Suggested is using a subdirectory to hold all submodules.